-Time spent in Isolation is a serious sanction, whereby students are withdrawn from mainstream lessons and social times for the full day or remainder of the day.
-It can only be issued by the Senior Leadership team (or Pastoral Leaders in the case of a refused lesson removal).
+Time spent in Isolation is a serious sanction, whereby students are withdrawn from mainstream lessons and social times for the full day or part thereof.
+It can only be issued by the Senior Leadership team (or Pastoral Leaders/Achievement Leaders/HOY in the case of a refused/failed lesson removal or truancy).
 Students can be taken to isolation for any serious incident without use of the previous phases if the offence warrants it.
 This includes truancy (internal and external).
-Repeated breaches of our expectations can lead to further/repeated days in isolation.
-Truancy can be defined as not going to the lesson once directed and already late and/or repeated lateness to the same lesson.
+Repeated breaches of our expectations can lead to further/repeated days in Truancy can be defined as not going to the lesson once directed and already late and/or repeated lateness to the same lesson.
 No positive stamps can be achieved whilst in isolation.
-It will be set for non-compliance with the Phase 4 Lesson Removal for the rest of that school day or automatically issued for serious incidents.
+It will be set for non-compliance with the Phase 4 Lesson Removal or automatically issued for serious incidents.
 Occasionally, students will spend social time or a lesson in isolation for incidents such as anti-social behaviour or to immediately safeguard and/or to carry out serious investigations.
-In these instances, these periods may not Isolation count towards further sanctions.
-Our first and preferred method of communication about this sanction is by Phase 8.30am - 3pm phone to parents/carers.
+In these instances, these periods may not count towards further sanctions.
+Phase Isolation Our first and preferred method of communication about this sanction is by 7 phone to parents/carers.
 If this is not successful, we will email or text.
-We 7 will expect that parents/carers will seek to communicate with us about this sanction if this is the case.
+We will expect that parents/carers will seek to communicate with us about this sanction if this is the case.
 Students who receive 6 or more sessions in isolation in a half term are put on 'behaviour watch'.
 Parents/carers will need to attend a meeting with the Pastoral Manager/Head of Year, or Achievement Leader if there is a pattern of repeat behaviour within a subject or faculty area and a behaviour support plan will be put in place.
 Students who fail to comply with Phase 7, will repeat Phase 7 or will move to Phase 8, at the discretion of the Headteacher.
-Students who are placed in isolation on a further 3 occasions (ie. 9 in total) within a half term, regardless of the length of time spent, will automatically move to Phase 8 - a one day suspension, followed by a repeat of a day in isolation.
-A further 3 or more sessions in isolation, i.e. 12 in total, within the same half term will result in a two-day suspension etc. A day in isolation will automatically issued for any misuse of bonus stamps, crossing out of written comments or any other defacing, graffiti or intentional damage of the student ARCK Record.
-Failure to bring the ARCK record to school or deliberately 'lost' records will result in isolation (following the ONE chance per half term).
+Students who are placed in isolation on a further 3 occasions (ie. 9 days in total) within a half term, will automatically move to Phase 8 - suspension, followed by a repeat of isolation.
+A further 3 or more days in isolation, i.e. 12 days in total, within the same half term will result in a further suspension, Isolation will automatically issued for any misuse of bonus stamps, crossing out of written comments or any other defacing, graffiti or intentional damage of the student ARCK Record.
+A 4th and all subsequent failures to bring the ARCK record to school will result in isolation.